pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 18:41:53,395 WARN  io.pravega.example.flink.streamcuts.process.SliceProcessor    - Number of events < 0 in this slice for sensor 2: 314
 ```

-`SliceProcessor` keeps reading from the stream where stream slice objects are store by `StreamBookmarker`.
+`SliceProcessor` keeps reading from the `Stream` where slice objects are store by `StreamBookmarker`.
 When a new
 slice is read, `SliceProcessor` shows a log message as the first shown in the output.
 In this application we use bounded
 processing events which are defined by the input `StreamCut`s.
 Concretely, the processing tasks consists of counting the
 number of negative events in the slice for a specific sensor.
 The result of this computation corresponds to the second